Hybrid Learning and it’s different types

 5. The Online Driver Model – This is a full-fledged online instructional model for students who cannot attend a traditional school and are ready to learn from remote locations.
 Online learning can assist specially-abled students, students who want to take up additional courses and students who work while studying and need a flexible learning schedule.

 6. Online Lab School Model – Students are required to attend a traditional school where entire courses are delivered on online platforms.
 Trained paraprofessionals supervise the sessions.
-Schools with a stringent budget who are not able to accommodate students due to facility restraints or lack of availability of teachers can benefit from an Online Lab School Model.
+Schools with a stringent budget that are not able to accommodate students due to facility restraints or lack of availability of teachers can benefit from an Online Lab School Model.

 Blended Learning is a dynamic concept.
 Thousands of Blended Learning models can be created and adopted using these basic models.
 Susceptibility to technology, lack of Government funding, lack of knowledge and lack of strong leadership are some of the challenges which hinder the implementation of Hybrid Learning models in education.
 Policymakers and regulators need to advocate online learning to make significant improvements in the current scenario.
 Collective efforts are a mandate to improve the quality of online educational content and change the status of online education from ‘casual’ to ‘formal’.